nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 - hesitated to provide their email address
 - was reluctant to engage with the device while in public
 - was surprised and put off by the strobe flash
-- pointed out the interaction provided no indication how close or far to stand with respect to the device and, as a consequence
+- later pointed out the interaction provided no indication how close or far to stand with respect to the device and therefor, as a consequence ...
 - the interaction is biased toward people of a certain height

 ## Subject 2